Nightflyers: Film

 The novel was adapted into a 1987 film by writer/producer Robert Jaffe.
 The film is about a group of scientists who begin a space voyage to find a mysterious alien creature, and in the process are victimized by the ship's malevolent computer.
 It was directed by Robert Collector, using the pseudonym "T. C. Blake" as he left before post-production was completed, and stars Catherine Mary Stewart, and Michael Praed.
 According to Martin, writer/producer Robert Jaffe probably adapted his script from the shorter novella version, since all of the secondary characters had different names than the ones he chose in the expanded version.
 The film grossed $1,149,470.

 Television

 In 2017, a pilot for a possible TV series based on Nightflyers was being developed by Syfy.
 The series was based on the 1987 film, with Jaffe serving as one of the producers.
 The script for the pilot was written by Jeff Buhler.
 Martin was not involved in the production or writing for the new series, since his contract with HBO contains an exclusivity clause.

 Jodie Turner-Smith was cast as Melantha Jhirl.
 Martin expressed his enthusiasm on his journal, and pointed out that her casting more accurately represents the novella's character than the film, which cast a white actress.
 Netflix co-produced the show and holds first-run rights outside of the United States.

-The series premiered on Syfy in December 2018 and was filmed in Ireland.
+The series premiered on Syfy on December 2, 2018 and was filmed in Ireland.

 Syfy announced the series was cancelled after a single season in February 2019.